-Insofar as governing law is concerned in a contract between Indian parties where there is no foreign element, while there is no specific case law on the issue, it is possible that should the parties for some reason decide to subject the contract to foreign law, an argument may be taken that such contracting out of Indian law would be contrary to public policy.
+Insofar as governing law is concerned in a contract between Indian parties where there is no foreign element, it is possible that should the parties for some reason decide to subject the contract to foreign law, an argument may be taken that such contracting out of Indian law would be contrary to public policy.

-08 Court Fees
+8. Court Fees